Hey, folks, and greetings to you, music lovers, thrill seekers, conversationalists, and appreciators of fact.

 The truth juggernaut.

-Uh you were talking about the Michael J. Fox commercial, these issues across the country in the states with regards to stem cell research.
+You were talking about the Michael J. Fox commercial, these issues across the country in the states with regards to stem cell research.

 Well, a lot of people think the American people are stupid.

-That's not exclusively a Democrat uh stronghold.
+That's not exclusively a Democrat stronghold.

 There are a number of people that think that the Americans are based on it.

-So it's easy to fool them, it's easy to play on their fears and emotions, or much easier to do that rather than to reach out to them intellectually.
+Much easier to do that rather than to reach out to them intellectually.

 And that's my exact point.